michaelb/sniprun/README.md

 - Access files; sniprun does not run in a virtual environment, it accesses files just like your own code do, but since it does not run the whole program, something might go wrong.
 Relative paths may cause issues, as the current working directory for neovim won't necessarily be the one from where the binary runs, or the good one for relative imports.
 - For import support level and higher, Sniprun fetch code from the saved file (and not the neovim buffer).
 Be sure that the functions / imports your code need have been _saved_.

-## Mentions & Support
+## Contribute

+It's super easy: see [contributing](CONTRIBUTING.md)

+## Related projects
 This project is very similar to [this](https://github.com/formulahendry/vscode-code-runner) but is an attempt to make the same kind of plugin for Neovim, preferably simpler, and more complete.

 For example, SnipRun Python support is (objectively) sligthly superior, and with some help, can get way, way better.
 Infrastructure to run code is also more feature-complete, with simple examples to implement basic support for new languages.
 Compared to the 'one-line-should-run-everything' approach of vs-code-runner, SnipRun can go further.

-## Contribute

-It's super easy: see [contributing](CONTRIBUTING.md)

-## Related projects

 All [quickrun](https://github.com/thinca/vim-quickrun/blob/master/autoload/quickrun.vim) derivatives, but they are all different in the way they always all execute your entire file, and cannot make use of your project's Makefile (or compilation config).